ripienaar/free-for-dev/README.md

 ## Design Inspiration

   * [awwwards.](https://www.awwwards.com/) - [Top websites] A showcases of all the best designed websites (voted on by designers).
-  * [Behance](https://www.behance.net/) - [Desing showcase] A place where designers showcase their work.
+  * [Behance](https://www.behance.net/) - [Design showcase] A place where designers showcase their work.
 Filterable with categories for UI/UX projects.
   * [dribbble](https://dribbble.com/) - [Design showcase] Unique design inspiration, generally not from real applications.
   * [Landings](https://landings.dev/) - [Web Screenshots] Find the best landing pages for your design inspiration based on your preference.
   * [Mobbin](https://mobbin.design/) - [Mobile screenshots] Save hours of UI & UX research with our library of 50,000+ fully searchable mobile app screenshots.